 This course introduces the student to the Microsoft operating system, e-mail, Internet, and the use of spreadsheets.
 Topics include the commands necessary to build a spreadsheet and make graphs; 1 hour of laboratory per week.
-Prerequisite: None as required at comprise the
+Prerequisite: None

 CIS 1080 Introduction to Spreadsheets & Database Management (2) fall/spring